depshad/insideAirbnb-London/README.md

 6.Create 'distance to center' feature: distance between London's center to listings

+7.Create 'amenities_count' from amenities

-7.Feature imputation using the mean,median values
+8.Feature imputation using the mean,median values

 Vizualization